stablestud/adsorber/README.md

 * Prevents annoying anti-adblockers from triggering.
 * Update your blocked ad-domain list from external hosts-servers (like https://adaway.org/hosts.txt).
 * Automatically update the hosts file per cronjob or systemd service.
-* Save the last applied hosts-file as a backup if the current hosts-file contains broken ad-servers
+* Revert to the previous hosts-file if the current hosts-file contains broken ad-servers
 * White- and blacklist.

 Also it saves data, speeds up loading time and prevents some tracking of your browsing habits.
 For extensive privacy, I recommend using the script along browser add-ons like  [NoScript](https://addons.mozilla.org/en-US/firefox/addon/noscript/) (for [Firefox 56 and below](https://noscript.net/getit)), [Privacy Badger](https://addons.mozilla.org/en-US/firefox/addon/privacy-badger17/) and [HTTPS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/https-everywhere/).